naugtur/js-training-examples/memory/leaks/ex5/SPOILERS.md

-# Read me if you gave up tryoing to find the leak in the browser
+# Read me if you gave up trying to find the leak in the browser

 ## Ok, you really decided you need this :)